Inviting Teammates

 * **IDE Setup**: Instruct them to install the Corridor integration in their IDE (Cursor, VS Code, etc.) so they get guardrails while coding.
 They can follow the docs under [IDE Setup](/ide-setup/vscode)

-* **Viewing the Dashboard**: Admins and Members will have access to the Corridor dashboard for the team's projects
+* **Viewing the Dashboard**: Owners and Admins will have access to the Corridor dashboard for the team's projects

 * **Handling Findings**: Developers can start by looking at open findings for their projects and addressing them